DIY: Knit Your Own Hogwarts House Scarf

 In Hogwarts School of Witchcraft and Wizardry, House Gryffindor is for the brave and determined, House Slytherin is for the ambitious and clever, House Ravenclaw is for the intellectual and wise, and House Hufflepuff is for the hard working and judicious.

-Every year, new students are sorted into these houses with the help of a sorting hat, kind of like a personality quiz.
+New students are sorted into these houses each year with the help of a sorting hat.
 Each house has its own iconic mascot, and the school pretty much has the students duke things out over the course of a year.

 It is a bit weird.